Vince-LD/Micro-State/README.md

 The code is fully contained in a single file, which allows you to easily check it and copy it into your project if needed.
 You only need to import two classes:

 - `StateMachine` which is the abstract class that contains and handles the states and transitions.
 Transitions can be inherited from a parent (default) or reset if needed using an sublass argument.
-- `Transitions` which is a context manager that allows you create and automatically register transitions
+- `Transition` which is a context manager that allows you to create and automatically register transitions

-The `StateMachine` abstract class does not have an `__init__` method which allows you to easily add it to your own classes as a mixin and/or to easily instanciate your own, because the only things that you will need is an `Enum` containing all the states!
+The `StateMachine` abstract class does not implement `__init__` method which allows you to easily add it to your own classes as a mixin and/or to easily instanciate your own, because the only things that you will need is an `Enum` containing all the states!

 ## ✍️ Example ✍️